DaAlbrecht/thesis-TEKO/content/Research.typ

 binding key.
 It is well-suited for single-target (unicast) message routing but can also be applied to multicast routing scenarios.

-Here's a breakdown of how it functions:
+Here is a breakdown of how it functions:

 #figure(
 image("../assets/rabbitmq_direct_exchange.svg" ,width: 70%),